padiketeku/EnvMonMod/EMM-Prac-2.md

 ## Conclusion

 We have created baseline habitat map for the Daly River Catchment.
-In the next activity, this baseline data will be used to mointor change in habits.
+In the next activity, this baseline data will be used to mointor change in habitats.

 ## The End